Legend

 • string, any integer type, float, double, or any nullable version of these.
 The field can be positional (IsPositionalAttribute) or not (OptionAttribute).

 • string[].
-The field can be positional (IsPositionalAttribute) or not (OptionAttribute), but if it is positional, it must be the last positional parameter.
+The field can be positional (IsPositionalAttribute) or not (OptionAttribute), but if it is positional, it must be the last field in the class.

 • bool.
 The field must have an OptionAttribute and cannot be positional or mandatory.